Property and Advisory Group privacy statement

 - the previous site visited; and

 - the type of browser and operating system you have used.

 “Cookies” are small pieces of text data that a web server can store on, and later retrieve from, a user’s computer.
 They do not personally identify you, but do identify your browser.
 Cookies can either be ‘persistent’ or ‘session’ based.
 Persistent cookies are stored on your computer contain an expiration date, and may be used to track your browsing behaviour upon return to the issuing web site.
 Session cookies are short-lived, are used only during a browsing session and expire when you shut down your browser.

 We may collect personal information directly from you or an agent (such as a solicitor) acting on your behalf, to the extent necessary to maintain public registers, meet associated statutory obligations, or to carry out our internal administrative operations.

 We may also collect personal information when you deal with us over the telephone, ask us to contact you after visiting our website, have contact with us in person, or ask us to provide you with, or give you access to, a particular service or product.

-The type of personal information we collect from you may include name, address, contact details (including phone, fax and e-mail) and information collected as a result of you dealing with Property NSW.
+The type of personal information we collect from you may include name, address, contact details (including phone and e-mail) and information collected as a result of you dealing with PAG.

 How we use your personal information